Skip to main content

 • Assess model performance

-Preprocessing Data for Random Forests
+Preprocessing Data for our Random Forest Classifier

 Tree-based models are much more robust to outliers than linear models, and they do not need variables to be normalized to work.
 As such, we need to do very little preprocessing on our data.

-• We will map our ‘default’ column, which contains no and yes, to 0s and 1s, respectively.
+• We will map our default column, which contains no and yes, to 0s and 1s, respectively.
 We will treat unknown values as no for this example.

 • We will also map our target, y, to 1s and 0s.